bioinfo-pf-curie/TMB/README.md

 #### `--filterPolym`
 Filter polymorphism variants from genome databases.
 The databases to considered can be listed with the `--polymDb` parameter.
-The fields to scan for each database are defined in the *config/databases.yml* file and the population frequency is compared with the `--minMAF` field.
+The fields to scan for each database are defined in the *config/databases.yml* file and the population frequency is compared with the `--maf` field.

 #### `--filterRecurrence`
 Filter on recurrence values (for instance, intra-run occurence).
 In this case, the vcf file must contains the recurrence information